Shiva (Judaism): "Sitting" shiva

-Among Ashkenazi and Sephardic communities the practice is now obsolete, they adhering to the adjudicators of Jewish law that have come of late (Bayit Chadash, the Ṭurei Zahav, and Siftei Cohen) and who have canceled the custom, writing thus: "And at this time, there is no custom of covering up one's head, so that it may not lead to frivolity.
+Among Ashkenazi and Sephardic communities the practice is now obsolete, they adhere to the adjudicators of Jewish law (including the Bayit Chadash, the Ṭurei Zahav, and Siftei Cohen) and who have canceled the custom, writing thus: "And at this time, there is no custom of covering up one's head, so that it may not lead to frivolity.
 In any case, the hat should be pulled over one's eyes."
 The only ones who continue to observe the custom are the Jews of Yemen.

+There are various customs as to what to say when taking leave of the mourner(s) who is sitting shiva.
+Ashkenazi Jews recite a traditional phrase that wishes comfort to a mourner by a reassurance that they will eventually reconnect to the person who died, in the same way that God comforts the Jewish people for the destruction of the Second Temple nearly 2,000 years ago through the promise of its eventual rebuilding in the times of the Messiah.
+The visitor says to the mourner: